Way back in history:

 fits among the authorities at Brafield when it appeared decorated with saucy pinups

-pasted on -- the driver (Chippie Weston #62) had to remove them before being allowed
+pasted on -- so Chippie Weston #62 had to remove them before being allowed

 on the track.
 [Steve Gateley photo] Billy Barber came